 - Recent change in packaging requires use of new, bigger scoop

-- Is lactose-based, not soy-based (not for babies who are lactose intolerant)
+- Is milk-based, not soy-based (not for babies who are dairy intolerant)

 Similac has a whole line of formulas for different issues you may run into when formula feeding your baby.
 You can check out all of Similac’s Infant Formula products here.